uncbiag/uncbiag-academic-kickstart/content/authors/qin-liu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Graduate Students
 ---

-Yifeng Shi finished his PhD in Computer Science in 2023.
-He worked on machine learning approaches for clustering and classification with breast cancer as an application focus.
-He currently works for Waymo.
+Qin Liu is a graduate student in computer science focusing on machine learning, medical image computing, computer vision, and interactive approaches for image segmentation.
+Learn more [here](https://sites.google.com/cs.unc.edu/qinliu/home).